Park-SeungWoo/kakao-ai-study/README.md

 ```python
 a = np.array([1, 2, 3])
 ```
-It convert a list to np.array
+It convert a list to np.array, and return numpy.ndarray(n-dimensional array)
 <hr/>

 ### .shape